noahcreany/EcologyCenter_SpatialPy/README.md

 1. Quick Intro to Python
 2. Make a Map
 3. Wrangling geometries with Geopandas
-4. Spatial Statistics (Gdal & OsGeo)
+4. An intro to ArcPy